JulienBe/Magazines/README.md

 Yes it says Linux in the title but the topics are pretty broad (security, cloud, apache, openstack, ..)

 65€ only for 12 printed issues.
 80 with the (fluffy) dvd

+## Linux Voice

+www.linuxvoice.com

+Very interesting but more oriented on the client side.

+117€ for 12 issues printed + digital (!)

 # Dev